All Episodes

 The cash for clunker program slips in interest.

-The fewer and fewer people interested in it now.
+Fewer and fewer people interested in it now.

-We gotta go back to the audio sound bites, and by the way, welcome back.
+We got to go back to the audio soundbites.

-It's Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.
+It's Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

-I said sixteen to the broadcast engineer.
+I said 16 to the broadcast engineer.

-Start with fifteen.
+Start with 15.

 This was this morning on the Today Show on NBC.

-The co-host Meredith Vieira is talking with uh Chief White House correspondent F. Chuck Todd, and she says, Did the administration stack the deck with supporters in New Hampshire?
+And she says, did the administration stack the deck with supporters in New Hampshire?

 No, I got two words for you.

-The Secret Service, in order to get in to get a ticket for the President's town hall, you had a log in last week, you had to get and hope you got picked randomly.
+In order to get in, to get a ticket for the president's town hall, you had to log in last week.

 You have to submit your date of birth, your social security number, in order to be that close to the president.